zhousarah/azure-compute-docs/articles/azure-impact-reporting/creating-logic-app.md

     }
     ```

-    Click "Save" to save the changes.
+    Select "Save" to save the changes.

-5. Navigate to "Workflows" -> "Workflows", then click "Add" and create and new blank workflow with "State Type" set as "Stateful."
+5. Navigate to "Workflows" -> "Workflows," then select "Add" and create and new blank workflow with "State Type" set as "Stateful."

-6. Click on the newly created workflow.
-Navigate to "Developer" -> "Code" and replace the JSON content with this:
+6. Select the newly created workflow.
+Navigate to "Developer" -> "Code" and replace the JSON content with:

     ```json
     {